As a teacher, I’d say things things like:

 - When a student raises their hand and enthusiastically gives the wrong answer, Ian has no plan for handling this incredibly common situation.

-These problems are pretty big.
-But they have simple fixes!
-Just like a doctor can quickly diagnose most problems and prescribe a solution, a veteran teacher could fix me up quickly.
+These problems are pretty big!
+But they have simple, well-known fixes.
+Just like a doctor can quickly diagnose illnesses and prescribe a solution, a veteran teacher could fix me up quickly.

 - Veteran Teacher watches me teach for 20 minutes.

-- Veteran Teacher makes a diagnosis: “Ian doesn’t give his students enough time to think.”
+- They make a diagnosis: “Ian doesn’t give his students enough time to think.”

-- Veteran Teacher writes a prescription: “Ian needs to count to 3 after he asks a question before saying anything.”
+- They prescribe the solution: “Ian needs to count to 3 after he asks a question before saying anything.”
 (I wrote more about Wait Time here).

 Done.
 If I follow the prescription, that problem is solved.